hdfsyu/Calm4OGGPlayer/README.md

 # Calm4OGGPlayer
-This is just an OGG Player that plays the file "Calm4.ogg" from Minecraft alpha 1.1.1
+This is just an OGG Player that plays the file "Calm4.ogg" from Minecraft alpha 1.1.1, and for you haters HA!
+IM NOT DEAD YET!!!!!!!!!
 # Building
 Use devkitpro in order to build it, then type `make`
 # Running